Logo

 Using PayPal on External Crypto Platforms

-• eToro: Deposit funds via PayPal, then place a market or limit order for Bitcoin.
+• eToro: Use PayPal-funded deposits and then place a market or limit order for Bitcoin.

-• KuCoin: Add PayPal as a payment method, then proceed through spot trading.
+• KuCoin: Add PayPal as a payment method and proceed with spot trading.

-• Gemini: Link PayPal under payment settings and use it for one-time or recurring buys.
+• Gemini: Configure PayPal under payment settings, then use it for one-time or recurring buys.

 • Paxful: Choose a PayPal-based offer in the peer-to-peer marketplace.

-• Revolut: Link a virtual card to PayPal, then buy crypto inside the Revolut app.
+• Revolut: Link a virtual card associated with PayPal and buy crypto inside the Revolut app.

 • Coinbase: Attach PayPal as a payment method and use it during checkout.